Compute! A history.

 Follow-us on Twitter via @American80s

-Forgotten Worlds: A magazine about old video game magazines coming soon.
+Forgotten Worlds: A magazine about old video game magazines.

 Compute image 5.png